Stephen Jeffreys: Career

-Jeffreys attended the University of Southampton, graduating with an English literature degree in 1972.
+Jeffreys attended the Stationers' Company's School before going to University of Southampton, graduating with an English literature degree in 1972.
 In 1975 he started working at the Royal Court Theatre in London as assistant electrician.
 He began writing plays about the same time.

 His first play, Like Dolls or Angels (1977), won the Sunday Times Playwriting Award at the National Student Drama Festival.
 He helped set up the touring company Pocket Theatre Cumbria, for which he wrote several plays.
 His 1982 adaptation of Hard Times for four actors was staged all over England and the United States.
 Between 1987 and 1989 he was Arts Council writer-in-residence for the touring theatre company Paines Plough.
 His breakthrough as playwright was in 1989 when his play Valued Friends at the Hampstead Theatre in London won the Evening Standard Theatre Award and Critics' Circle Theatre Award for Most Promising Playwright.
 It was based on his experience sharing a basement flat in London's Earls Court with three others who were also working in theatre.

 Starting in 1994, he worked as Literary Associate for the Royal Court Theatre for eleven years, contributing to the development of plays such as Mojo by Jez Butterworth.
-Here, he also gave playwriting workshops, which were attended by playwrights such as Simon Stephens, Roy Williams and April De Angelis.
+Here, he also gave playwriting workshops, which were attended by playwrights such as Simon Stephens, Roy Williams, April De Angelis and Poppy Corbett.
 Stephens later said about Jeffreys: "Stephen Jeffreys is as important a teacher as he is brilliant a writer.
 Without him, I wouldn't have been able to write the plays that I have written."
 Jeffreys was commissioned to write a book on playwriting based on his workshops, which was not yet finished when he died in 2018.
 Completed by his friends, colleagues and widow Annabel Arden, the book was published posthumously in 2019 by Nick Hern Books.

 Besides plays, Jeffreys wrote the films The Libertine and Diana.
 He co-authored the Beatles musical Backbeat and translated The Magic Flute for the English National Opera.

+Jeffreys died on the 17th September, 2018 and his ashes were interred in the east side of Highgate Cemetery on the 21st July 2021.